 Oeko-Tex 100 is a well-known, recognised label across the globe that test fabrics for harmful substances.
 Specialists of the Oeko-Tex institute are inspecting products for toxic substances including the thread, stitching, buttons zippers and any other details of the product.

-When products are carrying an Oeko-Tex 100 label, you can be assured that every material of the product is tested for numerous regulated and unregulated substances what may be harmful to humans.
+When products carry an Oeko-Tex 100 label, you can be assured that every material of the product is tested for numerous regulated and unregulated substances that may be harmful to humans.

 How is Oeko-Tex 100 relevant to baby clothes?